caotrongphuoc/Zomwar/docs/02-guide-coding-rules.md

 </table>
 <p align="center"><strong><em>Figure 9:</em></strong> Comparison before and after formatting with the shortcut</p>

-**Step 4.** Turn on `formatOnSave` so the editor formats the file on every save, making sure no code with stale formatting gets committed.
+**Step 4.** Turn on `format On Save` so the editor formats the file on every save, making sure no code with stale formatting gets committed.

 <table align="center">
   <tr>